Recipes ยป Sausage Fettuccine Alfredo

 Close up side view of a white plate filled with Fettuccine pasta combined with sausage, mushrooms, and cheese and garnished with fresh parsley.
 A block of parmesan sits over a grater next to a wire dish of grated cheese over a green napkin.

-How to Make Skinny Fettuccine Alfredo
+How to Make This Sausage Fettuccine Alfredo

 Side view of a white plate filled with Fettuccine pasta combined with sausage, mushrooms, and cheese and garnished with fresh parsley.
 A block of parmesan sits over a grater next to a wire dish of grated cheese over a green napkin.
 A glass of wine sits in the background.